Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

 • If you have a partner, ask them if they’ve observed anything notable while you sleep.
 Do you snore?
 Stop breathing?
 Kick the sheets?
 That’s all good information to have, because it can alert you to things that may be pulling you out of important stages of sleep.

 Once you have a sense of your sleep quality, you can begin making changes to try to improve it and track your progress.
 “Who knows what it may be,” says Dr. Perlmutter, “but being able to have that feedback is really great, because you can have a single variable, make a change, and then see what it’s like the next night.”
-For him, he found that even checking his email after dinner was impacting his sleep quality (again we see the power of blue light and sleep!), but everyone’s particular sleep sensitivities will be different.
+For him, he found that even checking his email after dinner was impacting his sleep quality (see the power of blue light and sleep??), but everyone’s particular sleep sensitivities will be different.
 Ultimately, the most important thing when it comes to sleep and the brain is to prioritize restorative sleep and make lifestyle changes that support it.

 • Our behaviors are driven by two regions of the brain: the amygdala and the prefrontal cortex.
 The amygdala is impulsive and rewards immediate gratification, while the prefrontal cortex acts as the “adult in the room.”
 The connection between the two is crucial to our ability to make good decisions.